Field Placement Program

 Field Placement Program Application

 To apply, submit a completed Field Placement Application form and supporting documentation by email to Glenn Jewell at email@example.com and to Janette Roundy at firstname.lastname@example.org.
 It will be reviewed and you will be notified whether you have been accepted into the program.

 Students must attend both a mandatory orientation class and a mandatory Professionalism in Practice class.
-Students who do not attend will not be able to receive credit through the Field Placement Program.
+Students who do not attend will not receive credit through the Field Placement Program.
 Students should plan the start dates of their field placement accordingly.

 Field Placement Program Forms